supplee/icu-forecast/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+This project will not have public releases.

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **William W. Supplee, MD** - *Initial work* - [supplee](https://github.com/supplee)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed for free distribution only as permitted by PhysioNet.

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to Jason Lee for excellent tutorials.
+* Inspired by the work of Toby Manders MD and his Insight project.